 - Avoid stimulants – Avoid or limit your use of caffeine (this includes caffeinated coffee, tea, and sodas; chocolate, etc.), decongestants, and tobacco.

 - Avoid alcohol – Although alcohol may initially help you fall asleep, it can also causes disturbances in sleep resulting in less restful sleep.
 Drinking alcohol before bedtime may make it more likely that you’ll wake up during the night.

-- Don’t use the computer or watch TV just before sleeping – A study published in the journal Sleep and Biological Rhythms shows that people who consume electronic media such as the Internet or watching television just before bedtime report lower-quality sleep even though they sleep almost as long as people who spend fewer pre-bedtime hours in front of a computer or television screen.
+- Don’t use the computer, look at your phone, or watch TV just before sleeping – A study published in the journal Sleep and Biological Rhythms shows that people who consume electronic media such as the Internet or watching television just before bedtime report lower-quality sleep even though they sleep almost as long as people who spend fewer pre-bedtime hours in front of a computer or television screen.